The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 ## Vercure Usage

-As with other fights in the game, Vercure can be used during downtime in-between phases in order to prepare a Dualcast for when the boss becomes targetable again.
+As with other fights in the game, Vercure can be used during downtime between phases in order to prepare a Dualcast for when the boss becomes targetable again.
 In addition to this, in phases where the boss isn’t targetable and heavy raid damage is going out, Vercure can be used to assist your healers with healing wherever it may be needed.
 This is especially useful during the Trios in Bahamut Prime as the boss is often not targetable during these mechanics.

-# Phase 1: Twintania
+# Phase One: Twintania

 ## Opener